Huangzizhou/DiffIPC-data/README.md

 1. Shape optimizations cannot have obstacles in the simulations.
 To get around, create a volumetric mesh of the obstacle and apply Dirichlet boundary conditions on the obstacle surface.

-2. Shape derivatives is not correct on nodes with nonzero Neumann boundary conditions.
-One can still set Neumann boundary conditions on the shape, but the shape of the surface parts with Neumann boundary conditions should be fixed.
+2. Shape derivatives is not available on nodes with nonzero Neumann boundary conditions.
+One can still set Neumann boundary conditions on the shape, but the surface parts with Neumann boundary conditions should be fixed.

-3. Density (or mass) and force magnitude (i.e. Neumann boundary condition) optimizations are not supported.
+3. Density (or mass) and force magnitude (i.e. Neumann boundary condition) optimizations are not supported yet.

 # Citation
 If you use this work/data.
 Please cite our paper: